August 5, 2022

-Naming is one of the trickiest aspects of the branding process and our clients often come to us when they need help coming up with a brand name.
-It’s relatively easy to change your logo or website, but your name is far less elastic.
-You don’t want to get it wrong.
+Naming is one of the trickiest aspects of the branding process and our clients often come to us when they need help coming up with a brand new name.
+It's relatively easy to change your logo or website, but your name is far less elastic.
+You don't want to get it wrong.

 And the stakes are high.
-According to Al Ries and Jack Trout, authors of Positioning, “The name is the hook that hangs the brand on the product ladder in the prospect’s mind.
-In the positioning era, the single most important marketing decision you can make is what to name the product.
+According to Al Ries and Jack Trout, authors of Positioning, "The name is the hook that hangs the brand on the product ladder in the prospect's mind.
+In the positioning era, the single most important marketing decision you can make is what to name the product."

 1. Is the name distinctive?